specticole/CS308CellSociety/doc/DESIGN.md

 We also assumed that all grids were finite (i.e. we can iterate over all Cells in a finite amount of time).

+Another assumption we made was that all simulations pause/play at the same time.
+This simplification allowed us to only have one Controller for the entire GridPane, instead of having separate Controller objects for each SimulationView.

+Finally, we made the assumption that the style file must be read in at the same time as a configuration file, preventing some elements from being "styled" mid-simulation and simplifying how SimulationViews are constructed.

 #### Features Affected by Assumptions